JaneliaSciComp/neuronbridge/docs/Development.md

 npm install
 ```

+Currently you need to manually edit node_modules/react-dev-utils/webpackHotDevClient.js:62 and change "ws" to "wss".

 Start dev server:

 ```bash
 npm start
 ```

-1. Currently you need to edit node_modules/react-dev-utils/webpackHotDevClient.js:62 and change "ws" to "wss".
-This will be fixed soon.

-2. In order for uploads to work, the default localhost URL cannot be used.
+In order for uploads to work, the default localhost URL cannot be used.
 Instead, add this to your /etc/hosts:

 ```shell
 127.0.0.1 neuronbridge-dev.janelia.org